luminous-software/extensibility-logs/docs-source/features.md

 ### Path Variables

-Displays Windows' current _search paths for executable files_ in a tab in Visual Studio, without having to open a command prompt.
+Displays Windows' current _search paths for executable files_ in a tab in Visual Studio, without having to open a command prompt and issue a PATH command.

 ### Visual Studio Folder

-Opens the *current Visual Studio instance's folder* in a *File Explorer* window, without having to first remember the location of the folder, and then open it in a File Explorer window.
+Opens the *current Visual Studio instance's folder* in a *File Explorer* window, without having to first remember the location of the folder, and then open it in an external File Explorer window.

 - **Folder:** %LOCALAPPDATA%\Microsoft\VisualStudio\instance_id\